Acry/Acry.github.io/python.md

 ### PyGTK Demos

-[Python 2's End of life has been announced](https://pythonclock.org/), so it may not be a good idea to get started.
+[Python 2's end of life has been announced](https://pythonclock.org/), so it may not be a good idea to get started.
 Since I worked for somebody else on existing Python 2 Code, I had to dig into PyGtk.

 Checkout the [Demo Suite](https://github.com/Acry/PyGTK).